bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 1. Does it have a fan?
 You don't want a fan.
 2. Can you remove the wine shelves and replace them with bakers racks?
 3.

+#### Standardization and The Balance of Protein and Fat

+As a commercial cheese producer, you may sometimes need to adhere to certain restrictions re protein-to-fat ration if you call your cheese a certain name.

+	# Formula for determining protein-to-fat ratio
+	# Divide protein percentage by fat percentage.
+E.g.

+	Milk fat = 4.25
+	Protein = 3.25
+	3.25 / 4.25 = 0.76
+	Ratio = 0.76:1

+#### Formula	for estimating cheese yield

+	# Semi-hard to hard cheese formula:
+	1.63 * (Fat % + Protein %) = Yield

+	# Example
+	1.63 * (4.5 + 2.8)
+	= 11.899
+	= 11% yield

+Soft cheese yield will usually be 20 to 40 percent, depending on moisture content of the final product.